MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/installation-setup-iothub.md

 2. [Install Power BI Desktop](https://powerbi.microsoft.com/en-us/desktop/).

-3. Sign in to Power BI Desktop with the Power BI user credentials (we recommend that this user is the same as the Dynamics 365 user).
+3. Sign in to Power BI Desktop with the Power BI user credentials (we recommend that this user is the same as the Dynamics 365 for Customer Engagement user).

 4. Download and open the sample Power BI template.